 They would take a water dipper, hold it to catch the water pouring from the statue’s mouth, wash their left hand, then repeat to wash their right.
 Some would then cup their hand, pour a bit of water into it, sip it, then spit it out.
 Once they finished the process, they held the dipper up so the remaining water poured down the handle to wash it, before placing it back on the rack.
 Mark decided to perform the ritual as well, minus the water sipping:

-There were a few different paths to follow through the park, so we decided to get off of the busier main path and follow a side trail instead.
+The park had a few different paths to follow.
+So we chose to get off of the busier main path and follow a side trail instead.
 We came across several smaller shrines, which were very peaceful and not nearly as crowded:

 They also had kiosks where you could purchase various charms or paper fortunes.
 They even had wooden wishing plaques (called “ema”) to write messages asking for good luck, and even love: